 Bayesian, Differential Item Functioning, Liu-Agresti Statistic, Log-Linear Smoothing, Polytomous Items, Sample Size

 Copyright 2011 Scott William Wood

 Wood, Scott William.
-"Differential item functioning procedures for polytomous items when examinee sample sizes are small." doctoral dissertation, University of Iowa, 2011.
+"Differential item functioning procedures for polytomous items when examinee sample sizes are small."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.